kaigidwani/hfoss2024-blogs/_posts/2024-05-05-Implement-help-button-to-wincuts.md

 One negative side of this project is the need for more documentation.
 This does make it difficult to understand the project at the beginning, but since this is a small project and the task I chose to do didn't interact too much with the main part of the software itself, this didn't cause too many problems when I was developing.

 # The Issue
-The issue I investigated in this project was Creating a help button inside the app.
+The issue I worked on in this project was Creating a help button inside the app.
 As the creator mentioned, many users won't go deep diving to try to find the repository's README; a simple Help button should work way better.
 [issue](https://github.com/LyubomirT/wincuts/issues/2)

 ![wincutContributeIssue](https://github.com/wy8933/hfoss2024-blogs/assets/112401719/40334375-e7b3-4ed7-9392-dba93feeb7fa)